DeNepo/welcome-to-js/plain-text-programs/README.md

 - How do you read this code differently from the colorized programs in other folders?
 - Is it easier or harder to find what's more important?
 - How do you study the program differently when you can't run it?
+(When you can only study it _statically_)